Self Organising Engineering Team

 - automated tests running on every pull request, that assist code reviews

-- any bugs identified to feed into the automated test suite, to avoid a future regression
+- any bugs identified to feed into the automated test suite, to avoid a future regression.
+This also requires active maintenance by the team to ensure this serves as a good feedback layer.

 - a development environment with error tracking and it’s own monitoring and alerting systems.